 “We’ve been into this for so long, and our kids are doing so many great things, and our teachers are doing so many great things, and then the day we get to show it off — the very next day — we get shut down,” said Hopmayer.

 But that didn’t stop Hopmayer and the school’s two PRIME program instructors, Kenny Marshall and Patrick Reiser.
 As Hopmayer said, “We don’t see obstacles, we see opportunities.”
-And right now they’re making the most of one of those opportunities — giving back to the community — by 3D-printing protective face shields with PBHS equipment using designs provided by the engineering school at State University of New York (SUNY) New Paltz.
+And right now they’re making the most of one of those opportunities — giving back to the community — by 3D-printing protective face shields with PBHS equipment acquired through SME PRIME and using designs provided by the engineering school at State University of New York (SUNY) New Paltz.

 “It took us awhile, but we got the authority to take 11 3D printers and one laser printer off-site,” said Hopmayer.
 “They went to Pat’s and Kenny’s houses, and the two of them have been working 12- to 15-hour days printing these face shields.”

 In a period of 11 days, they produced more than 1,275 face shields.
 And they’re still going strong.

 Hopmayer provides Reiser and Marshall with supplies and distributes the finished face shields to local medical facilities such as hospitals, hospices and nursing homes.
 But he gives all the credit to the two instructors, saying, “These guys are where the rubber meets the road.
 These two make it happen.”